-The successful candidate will be selected based upon 1) their academic accomplishments, attributes, qualifications and 2) the quality and degree of benefit to the University of the activities proposed to be carried out as a result of the appointment.
+The successful candidate will be selected based upon 1) their achievements through research and creative endeavors, scholarship or creative works, teaching, or professional service during the previous three calendar years and 2) the quality and degree of benefit to the University of the activities proposed to be carried out as a result of the appointment.

 Proposals for the award will be accepted from faculty members in business and finance within the University system.
 Applicants who have evident leadership in the financial community, either practically or academically, are preferred.

-The term of the professorship commences upon award and will continue until the end of the second calendar year.
-Any proposals time stamped after midnight of the deadline date will be returned unopened to the applicant.
+The term of the professorship commences at the beginning of the next academic year and will continue until the end of the second calendar year.
+Any proposals time stamped after midnight of the deadline date will be dismissed.
 All proposals will be submitted to a selection committee composed of qualified professionals who will select the top candidates whose proposals will then be forwarded to the President of the University for a final decision.

 Past Harold T. Caven recipients...